How Humans Are Evolving Right Now - D-brief

 Still Kicking

 There have been questions in recent years as to whether the human race will continue to evolve.
-After all, we compensate for our shortcomings today not by slowly acquiring genetic adaptations but with technology, meaning misfit genes no longer necessarily get weeded out.
+After all, it seems that we compensate for our shortcomings today not by slowly acquiring genetic adaptations but with technology, meaning misfit genes no longer necessarily get weeded out.

 That view may be selling the powers of adaptation a bit short, however.
-Genetic mutations will continue to occur, bringing new traits into the mix.
+Genetic mutations will continue to occur as long as humans procreate, bringing new traits into the mix.
 Some of them, like APOE and CHRNA3 will be harmful to us and they’ll gradually disappear.
 Others will be beneficial and they’ll be more likely to stay.

-What’s more, technology has a long way to go before it solves all of humanities ills (especially given that it often creates new ones).
+What’s more, technology has a long way to go before it solves all of humanity’s ills (especially given that it often creates new ones).
 Slow and steady, mutation by mutation, evolution proceeds apace.

 -